MiniZinc/libminizinc/docs/en/mzn-analyse.rst

 These passes are for making modifications to models or isolating/removing parts of models.

-  ``inline-includes`` Inline non-library includes (this allows a model to be reclocated without needing to move models it includes)
+  ``inline-includes`` Inline non-library includes (this allows a model to be relocated without needing to move models it includes)

   ``inline-all-includes`` Inline all includes